RichardGrant-93/cordova-electron-app-with-shell/README.md

 # cordova-electron-app-with-shell

 Angular Material Shell application for cordova electron applications that need to be redistributed as mobile and desktop.
+Please report bugs and issues and i will fix them as soon as i can.

 ## Setup